+\myAppSubSection{Nonlinear}{appen:nonlinear} For Nonlinear EOIs (e.g., squeezing a stuffed animal), we estimate manipulation intensity using a distance-based heuristic.
+The system uses the palm center as the origin and measures the distances from the five fingertips to this center.
+During setup, the user rests their hand on the uncompressed object, and a confirmation gesture from the non-dominant hand logs the baseline sum of these distances ($D_{\text{baseline}}$).
+As the user squeezes the object, the system continuously updates the current distance sum ($D_{\text{current}}$).
+The normalized squeeze intensity is then calculated as $1 - D_{\text{current}} / D_{\text{baseline}}$, mapping the physical deformation to a continuous $[0, 1]$ output value.
+For MAIs, the same heuristic maps mid-air clenching directly to the output intensity.

-We track hand positions for the interaction.
-For example, when arranging coffee cup lids on a table, the setup begins when the hand contacts the object without yet interacting with it.
-A thumbs-up with the other hand records the distance between the fingers in contact with the object (e.g., the index finger and thumb).
-The midpoint of these two fingers can be used to approximate the position of the object, \( P_{\text{object}} \).
-When the fingers' midpoint approaches \( P_{\text{object}} \) within a certain tolerance and stays for a brief period (set to 3~s), the system assumes that the hand intends to interact with the object.
-As the hand moves the object, \( P_{\text{object}} \) is continuously updated to the new position of the fingers’ midpoint.
-If the hand holds the object stationary for a certain duration (set to 3~s), the system assumes the hand no longer intends to interact, and \( P_{\text{object}} \) stops updating.
-The object position will only be updated again if the hand re-enters the tolerance zone for a certain duration.
-When using mid-air gestures, the hand or finger is directly tracked, and digital representations of objects can be used.
+\myAppSubSection{Free}{appen:free} For Free EOIs (e.g., arranging coffee cup lids), the system tracks the 3D position of the user's hand.
+During setup, the user touches the physical object, and a confirmation gesture logs the distance between the contacting fingers (e.g., the index finger and thumb).
+The midpoint of these fingers approximates the object's spatial position, $\mathbf{P}_{\text{object}}$.
+To differentiate intentional manipulation from incidental movement, we implement a dwell-time selection mechanism.
+When the fingers' midpoint enters a spatial tolerance zone around $\mathbf{P}_{\text{object}}$ and remains there for 3~s, the system assumes an intent to interact.
+As the hand moves, $\mathbf{P}_{\text{object}}$ continuously updates.
+If the user holds the object stationary for another 3~s, the system detaches it, ceasing updates to $\mathbf{P}_{\text{object}}$ until the hand re-enters the tolerance zone for a new dwell phase.
+For Free MAIs, the hand or finger is tracked directly. \myAppSection[nospaceafter]{Supplementary User Study Results}{appen:results}